logan67-9/logan67-9/README.md

 - 😄 Pronouns: ...
 - ⚡ Fun fact: ...
 -->
-### I am currently working on a piece of software that uses Artifical Intelligence to explain social contexts to folks with Autism Spectrum Disorder.
+### I am currently working on a piece of software that uses Artifical Intelligence to explain social contexts and behavior to folks with Autism Spectrum Disorder.
 ### I am currently learning about Machine Learning and the R programming language.
 ### How to reach me: ellisdutton37@gmail.com